CybriaTech/Opium/README.md

 <h1 align="center">Opium Games</h1>

-🕹Opium Games is a free unblocked games service hosting over 100+ unblocked games, also includes many selectable proxies and emulators to use along with tab cloakers and history hiders! 🎮
+🕹Go past the boundaries with Opium!
+Our service hosts over 100+ unblocked games, includes many selectable proxies, emulators, and tab cloakers.
+And guess what?
+All of it is free with no fees at all for anything! 🎮

 ### Testing Site: https://opium-tst.neocities.org